Frequently Asked Questions (FAQ)

 6. Treatment of myogenic temporomandibular disorder: a prospective randomized clinical trial, comparing a mechanical stretching device with standard physical therapy exercise.
 Sophie Kraaijenga, Lisette van der Molen, Harm van Tinteren, Frans Hilgers, Ludi Smeele.
 Cranio 2014 Jul;32(3):208-16

-If you have been told that you have a closed locked by a healthcare professional then the gentle jaw will not help.
-A closed locked, which is clinically known as anterior disc displacement without reduction, is a mechanical issue that will not be resolved by stretching.
-A closed locked means the neck of the jaw, which is called the condyle, is blocked by the back part of the disc from being able to get onto the disc.
-When the disc is blocking the condyle it means the opening is extremely limited compared to before the locking occurred and if you try to open wider, the jaw does not budge at all.
-When the condyle is on the disc, you might hear a click when opening, and you should be able to open further after you hear the click.
-However, the opening can still be limited because the muscles are sore and/or injured from overuse due to clenching, grinding, chewing gum, stress, etc. If you feel that you are able to open but it hurts, then the issue is likely muscular and the gentle jaw can help.
-If you feel that when you try to open it feels like it would be impossible to open even 1 mm more and your opening is much less than normal, then it is likely a disc issue and the gentle jaw will not help and you should see a dentist with specialty training on how to unlock the joint.
+If you have been told that you have a closed lock by a healthcare professional, then the gentle jaw will not help.
+A closed lock, clinically known as anterior disc displacement without reduction, is a mechanical issue that cannot be resolved by stretching.
+A closed lock means that the neck of the jaw (the condyle) is blocked by the back part of the disc, preventing it from getting onto the disc.
+When the disc blocks the condyle, the opening is markedly reduced relative to the pre-locking state, and further opening does not permit the jaw to open further.
+When the condyle is on the disc, you may hear a click upon opening, and you should be able to open further after the click.
+However, the opening may still be limited due to sore or injured muscles resulting from overuse associated with clenching, grinding, chewing gum, stress, and related behaviors.
+If you feel that you are able to open but it hurts, then the issue is likely muscular, and the gentle jaw can help.
+If you feel that when you try to open it feels like it would be impossible to open even 1 mm more, and your opening is much less than normal, then it is likely a disc issue, and the gentle jaw will not help.
+In this case, you should see a dentist with specialty training on how to unlock the joint.

 Yes.
-The gentle jaw stretches the four muscles that close that jaw, which are the superficial masseter, the deep masseter, the temporalis and the medial pterygoid.
-The muscles get sore and painful due to daytime clenching, and/or nighttime clenching and/or grinding.
-Clenching and grinding are collectively called bruxism.
-These jaw closing muscles can also be sore from gum chewing, nail biting, chewing ice, chewing stickey and chewy foods, etc. Along with the gentle jaw, it is important that you learn to keep your teeth apart during the day.
-You can do this by saying the letter "N." When you say "N," your tongue should be behind your upper front teeth and your teeth should be apart.
-This is a natural resting position and the muscles are not contracted.
+The gentle jaw stretches the four muscles that close the jaw: the superficial masseter, deep masseter, temporalis, and medial pterygoid.
+The muscles become sore and painful due to daytime clenching, nighttime clenching, and/or grinding.
+Clenching and grinding are collectively referred to as bruxism.
+These jaw-closing muscles can also be sore from gum chewing, nail-biting, chewing ice, and chewing sticky, chewy foods.
+In addition to using the gentle jaw every two hours, it is important that you learn to keep your teeth apart during the day.
+You can do this by saying the letter "N." When you say "N," your tongue should be behind your upper front teeth, and your teeth should be apart.
+This is a natural resting position, with the muscles relaxed.

 This is a great question.
-What is comes down to is what is and what is not "TMJ."
+What it comes down to is what is and what is not "TMJ."
 TMJ is not a diagnosis since it is a body part.
-However, in Dr. Hirschinger's private practice many people claim, "I have TMJ."
-He then asks them to point with one finger where their pain is, which is when they usually point to the superficial masseter and/or the deep masseter.
+However, in Dr. Hirschinger's private practice, many people claim, "I have TMJ."
+He then asks them to point with one finger to the site of pain; patients typically point to the superficial or deep masseter, which is on the side of the jaw.
 These are two of the four muscles that close the jaw.
 The other two muscles that close the jaw are the temporalis and the medial pterygoid.
 The point is that most people who think they have TMJ are experiencing muscle pain, which is called myalgia.
-The pain is due to nighttime clenching and/or grinding, and/or daytime clenching, and the pain is from one, two, three or all four of the jaw closing muscles.
-When muscles are tight they need to be stretched, and the gentle jaw stretches all four of the jaw closing muscles.
+The pain is due to nighttime clenching and/or grinding, daytime clenching, and/or clenching involving one, two, three, or all four jaw-closing muscles.
+When muscles are tight, they require stretching, and the gentle jaw stretches all four jaw-closing muscles.
 There are other muscles that can refer pain into the joint area, which you can learn about at https://www.beverlyhillstmjheadachepain.com/tmj-muscle/myofascial-pain/muscle-referral-patterns/muscles-that-refer-pain-into-the-tmj/

 Yes, it can.
 Trismus is an inability to open the mouth or jaw due to acute muscle injury.
 When you cannot open wide due to trismus, it can interfere with many common activities such as talking, chewing, swallowing, and any activity that requires the mouth to be opened.
 Trismus may be caused by recent dental treatment, a dental infection, recent trauma or surgery, or other factors.
 Stretching with the gentle jaw is very beneficial to help return the range of motion to normal.